On Some Open Cases of a Conjecture of Conrad, Edixhoven and Stein: Acknowledgements

 \section{Acknowledgements}

-This work is based on the master's thesis of the first author, partially conducted during an Erasmus exchange at the University of Bayreuth in Germany under the supervision of the second author.
+This work is based on the master's thesis of the first author~\cite{DeLeo}, partially conducted during an Erasmus exchange at the University of Bayreuth in Germany under the supervision of the second author.
 The first author would like to express sincere gratitude to the University of Bayreuth for its warm welcome and hospitality, and especially to the computational team for providing access to the computational resources that were essential for carrying out the calculations presented in this article.
-The first author also thanks Laura Paladino for her early review of both the thesis and this manuscript, as well as for her valuable suggestions.
+Special thanks also go to Laura Paladino for her early review of both the thesis and this manuscript, as well as for her valuable suggestions.
+The authors further thank Maarten Derickx for his helpful comments and for patiently clarifying certain issues arising from the misformulation of a conjecture in an earlier version of this draft.